dzoladz/tedsig-futures/_posts/2021-01-01-hair-catalog.md

 While a few libraries have made modifications to traditional library classification systems, "library classification is often not driven by quality or appropriateness to collection, but rather by a form of inertia.
 The same systems are used because they have always been used" (Clarke 2013, 227).
 Artists and designers frequently adopt this inertia as inspiration.
 An early speculative project related to library catalogs employed scent as a search strategy.
 In the early 1970s, the Upper Arlington public library in Ohio created the "Stick Your Nose in the Card Catalogue" project (“Fragrance-coded Card Catalog” 2018).
 Scratch-and-sniff scents were added to the card catalog so patrons could find a book by smell, sniffing along the stacks to find the book on the shelf that matched the card’s scent.
 While sniffing their way to a book can be viewed as a fun experiment, it required patrons to engage with the catalog and stacks in an entirely new way, reinventing the physical and social connections created by library spaces.

+> In the early 1970s, the Upper Arlington Public Library in Ohio created the “Stick Your Nose in the Card Catalogue” project...
+An early speculative project related to library catalogs employing scent as a search strategy.

 These social connections are also explored in Eva Eriksson’s (2013) iFloor.
 She notes that the use of personal technology in public libraries turns the shared space “into small bubbles of private spheres” (7).
 To encourage community interaction, iFloor is a floor where answers to patron questions are displayed.
 Similarly, for the Seattle Central Library, artist George Legrady (2003) installed screens that displayed information about recently borrowed material, making community action visible (Pisciotta 2016).
 Siri Johansson’s (2014) thesis, Book Node, also prompts engagement by building on the participatory culture of libraries and examining a book’s use by multiple patrons over time.
 The project includes city nodes, places around the city where electronic books can be borrowed, returned, and recommended, and a library hub that provides digital connections between patrons reading print books.
 Ultimately, Book Node “comes very close to the previously unintended function of the book card with stamps and signatures, of giving a sense of connection to former readers and a bit of story about the book’s past” (Johansson 2014, 36).

 Alternative cataloging projects also question the authority of library classification schemes.
 For a New Jersey public library, Michael Clegg and Martin Guttmann (1990) cataloged books by their color and then created an artist book as “a bibliography that seems to intentionally assign Dewey Classification numbers incorrectly" (Pisciotta 2016, 12).
 The Prelinger Library’s books are shelved geospatially, rather than by traditional classification.
 “This arrangement system classifies subjects spatially and conceptually beginning with the physical world, moving into representation and culture, and ending with abstractions of society and theory” (“Collection: The Library’s Organizational System” 2020).
 These new classification systems create new connections between books, and subsequently between readers.